 Model Extraction Attacks

-A model extraction attack uses access to a deployed machine learning system to approximate, copy, or steal its behavior without direct authorization to the original model.
+A model extraction attack uses access to a deployed machine learning system to approximate, copy, recover, or distill its behavior without authorization to copy the original model.

 Definition

-A model extraction attack is an attack in which an adversary queries a model and uses the outputs to build a substitute model, recover decision logic, approximate parameters, or reproduce enough behavior to avoid paying for, complying with, or safely interacting with the original service.
-The attacker may have black-box API access, partial access to confidence scores or logits, access to embeddings, access to labels only, or stronger access to artifacts around the model.
+A model extraction attack is an attack in which an adversary uses access to a model's interface or surrounding artifacts to build a substitute model, recover architecture or parameters, infer decision logic, or reproduce enough behavior to avoid paying for, complying with, or safely interacting with the original service.
+The access may be a black-box prediction API, label-only endpoint, probability or logit output, embedding endpoint, ranking interface, generated text, reasoning trace, fine-tuning product, cached completion, or stronger access to artifacts around the model.

 Model extraction is not the same as Model Weight Security failure.
 Weight theft copies the artifact directly.
-Model extraction copies behavior through interaction.
-It is also different from Training Data Extraction Attacks, which try to recover training examples, and Membership Inference Attacks, which ask whether a record was in training.
-Extraction is about duplicating a useful decision function.
+Model extraction copies behavior or model details through interaction.
+It is also different from Training Data Extraction Attacks, which try to recover training examples, Model Inversion Attacks, which infer sensitive information from model behavior, and Membership Inference Attacks, which ask whether a record was in training.

 How It Works

-The basic pattern is simple: send inputs, record outputs, train or solve for a substitute.
+The basic pattern is simple: choose inputs, send queries, record outputs, and train or solve for a substitute.
 Tramer, Zhang, Juels, Reiter, and Ristenpart's USENIX Security 2016 paper studied confidential models exposed through prediction APIs.
 They showed attacks against logistic regression, neural networks, and decision trees, including demonstrations against BigML and Amazon Machine Learning.
 The paper also found that removing confidence values from outputs did not eliminate harmful extraction attacks.

 The attack surface depends on what the service reveals.
-Rich probability vectors, logits, rankings, explanations, embeddings, cached completions, tool traces, long outputs, and stable deterministic behavior can all help an attacker.
+Rich probability vectors, logits, rankings, explanations, embeddings, nearest neighbors, cached completions, tool traces, long outputs, reasoning summaries, and stable deterministic behavior can all help an attacker.
 Label-only interfaces leak less, but they can still support substitute training when query volume is high enough or the input space is structured.

 Current Context

-As of June 16, 2026, model extraction belongs in ordinary AI security review.
-NIST's 2025 adversarial machine learning taxonomy gives a shared vocabulary for AI attacks, attacker goals, capabilities, knowledge, and lifecycle stages.
+As of June 23, 2026, model extraction belongs in ordinary AI security review.
+NIST's 2025 adversarial machine learning taxonomy gives a shared vocabulary for AI attacks, attacker goals, capabilities, knowledge, lifecycle stages, and mitigation categories.
 That framing matters because extraction is not only commercial copying.
 It can also support evasion of security classifiers, offline testing of jailbreaks, reverse engineering of moderation boundaries, imitation of proprietary scoring systems, or creation of cheaper substitute services.

 Generative AI changes the interface but not the core risk.
 A chatbot, embedding API, image classifier, fraud model, recommender, malware detector, or hosted foundation model can expose behavior through repeated interaction.
 AI Inference Providers therefore inherit a security role: they are not just serving predictions; they are mediating access to an asset that can be studied, copied, and used against its owner or users.